Edit Blog Post

 So lovely the Indian ocean with friends, dancing, and warm breezes.

-wonderful life I wasn’t having.
+Later, on the dive boat, Sunny fills me in all about the wonderful life I wasn’t having.
 A strongly independent girl she landed in Zanzibar twenty years ago, met her Afrikaans husband, and started their little dive business.
 The rest is history.
-She is bubbly but tries desperately to hide her Texan drawl under a fake Afrikaaners.
-As she teaches tourists how to scuba dive, Sunny exudes a joyful yet chill aura and I catch myself staring at her, I should be jealous but I’m not.
-I’m enraptured.
+She is bubbly but tries desperately to hide her Texan drawl under a fake Afrikaaners one.
+As she teaches tourists how to scuba dive, Sunny exudes a joyful yet chill aura and I catch myself staring at her, I should be jealous, but I’m not.

 I love seafood and spices so the food offered in Zanzibar was my culinary favourite.

+I’m headed back to Kenya.
 I fly back into the arms of my jealous boyfriend, Nairobi.
 He doesn’t know it yet, but I’m not sticking around.
-I plan to slip away in the dead of night to Namibia, hoping he doesn’t go bat shit crazy on me.
+I plan to slip away in the dead of night to Namibia, hoping he doesn’t go bat shit crazy on me first.
 Wish me luck.

 Tot: 1.496s; Tpl: 0.029s; cc: 50; qc: 167; dbt: 0.0463s; 1; m:saturn w:www (188.8.131.52); sld: 1;

 ; mem: 2.1mb